tuh8888/Dep2Rel/PITCHME.md

 ## Some observations

 - There's not many gold standard relation annotations
-- We can construct syntactic/semantic patterns for finding relations in scientific literature
 - We don't know how many different relations are in the scientific literature
+- It's difficult to construct syntactic/semantic patterns for finding relations in scientific literature

 ---
 @title[Method]